larsonmars/sysvars/README.md

 - Add memory-related variables, such as ``$Chipmem``, ``$Fastmem``, and ``$Slowmem`` (especially to distinguish Amiga 5000 trapdoor/slow memory from actual Z2/Z3 Fast memory)
 - Add ``$RTG`` variable to enable/disable stuff like FBlit or swap screen mode configurations
 - For Os 1.3: add detection for CPUs > 68020 and at least the 68882
-- Add full support for Vampire
 - Make use of boards.library and identify.library if available for even more expansions.
 - Make a WinUAE/FS-UAE-based test suite for automated tests (CI/CD-like)

-# Release History
-## Version 0.11
-- Added the tiny tool KSGE36 to the distribution
-  - Stands for KickStart greater or equal 36
-  - Tests if the current OS is at least version 36 (i.e., OS 2.0)
-  - Used in the test script to decide if an ENV: assign is necessary (which is for OS below 2.0) and commands have to be made resident (see below)
-  - It is more or less equivalent to calling `Version 36` from Workbench, with the difference that it can be freely distributed (unlike the Version command) and also works below OS 1.3
-- Improved the speed of the test script in OS1.2 and OS1.3 by putting the `ECHO`, `IF`, `ELSE`, and `ENDIF` commands into RAM (via resident if in shell)
-- The test (in test/echo-test) can be run from workbench or deployed on a bootable floppy for real Amigas.
-The script ``CreateTestDisk`` can be called with a device name (e.g., ``df1:``) to create such a disk
-- Fix for AROS (here, SetVar cannot access the bsdsocket.library id string)
-- Code builds with most ASM-One flavors again.
-- Added version information so you can call ``Version sysvars``[^6]
-- Code/comment cleanup

-[^6]: Note that the Version command of OS 3.1 has a Y3K Bug and will show a wrong date

-## Version 0.10
-- Added ``$KickVer`` and ``$KickEnv`` that provide kickstart version and revision
-- ``$UAE`` is now split in ``$UAEMajor``, ``$UAEMinor`` and ``$UAERev`` for more convenient scripting
-- Added detection of bsdsocket.library (``$BSDSockLib`` contains the id string, ``$BSDSockLibVer`` the version, and ``$BSDSockRev`` the revision)
-- Refactoring and code improvements (still learning though)
-  - Easy way to disable certain variables/features at the beginning of the file using constants (Adapt to your need and make the tool as tiny as possible)
-  - Unified SetVar approach using macros
-  - Easier integration of new features via consistent scheme
-  - Better comments
-- added test script for startup-sequence
-## Version 0.9
-- Added limited OS 1.3 Support (CPU/FPU detection up to 68020/68881) via a custom SetVar implementation (setenv-like functionality)
-- small code improvements
-## Version 0.8
-- Initial Release on GitHub and Aminet